animatlabs/animatlabs.github.io/_drafts/2027-03-08-records-vs-classes.md

 ---
 title: "Records, Structs, or Classes: A Decision Framework for C#"
 excerpt: >-
-  "Record class, record struct, readonly struct, class - C# has 6+ ways to define types.
-A practical framework for choosing."
+  Record class, record struct, readonly struct, class - C# has 6+ ways to define types.
+A practical framework for choosing.
 categories:
   - Technical
   - .NET